Skip to content

 return neighbors_df

-__init__(df, fingerprint_column, id_column, n_neighbors=10)
+__init__(df, id_column, fingerprint_column, n_neighbors=5)

-Initialize the FingerprintProximity class.
+Initialize the FingerprintProximity class for binary fingerprint similarity.

 Parameters: